semgrep/semgrep-docs/docs/managing-findings.md

 These pieces of state correspond to:

-1. `rule ID`: the rule's ID within the Semgrep ecosystem.
+1. `rule ID`: The rule's ID within the Semgrep ecosystem.
-1. `file path`: the filesystem path where the finding occurred.
+1. `file path`: The filesystem path where the finding occurred.
-1. `syntactic context`: the lines of code corresponding to the finding.
+1. `syntactic context`: The lines of code corresponding to the finding.
-1. `index`: an index into identical findings within a file.
+1. `index`: An index into identical findings within a file.
 This is used to disambiguate findings.

 :::info
 `syntactic context` is normalized by removing indentation, [`nosemgrep`](../ignoring-files-folders-code/#ignoring-code-through-nosemgrep) comments, and whitespace.